Young night drifters: Social background

 The social background of the YNDs in Hong Kong is quite different from similar delinquent youth in other countries.
 Rather than suffering a bad family background, many of the YNDs come from non-violent, non-divorced families.
-However, many of them claim that their parents are apathetic.
-There is a lack of communication and caring in their families.
+However, many of them claim that their parents are apathetic and that there is a lack of communication and caring in their families.
 Unlike the findings in previous studies, new research has shown that YNDs are not socially isolated, but instead tend to have close friends who belong to the same night drifting group.
 Many YNDs described their friends as caring and supportive, which suggests that lack of caring in the family may contribute to the night drifting behaviour.
 Regarding their education level, most YNDs are recently finished with junior secondary schooling.
 Most of them have dropped out of school, but a small minority are still attending school.
 Some YNDs have previously admitted that their academic performance is poor and that their relationships with teachers have been strained.
 As for those who are not receiving education, some are unemployed and some are working as unskilled workers.
 It is common for them to change jobs within a short period of time.